 Most species have more recombination in females than males, but there are exceptions.

-Crossover placement is sexually dimorphic; male telomeric, female uniform placement
+Crossover placement is sexually dimorphic: male telomeric, female uniform placement

 SC length / meiotic chromosome length is longer in females of a few mammal species, but there are exceptions, Celegean (not much different) and A.thalnia (opposite direction) (Cahoon and Libdua).